| Semen

 BioFlite the semen is packaged in all-plastic syringes.

 BioFllite also makes a model for shipment of canine semen.
+Made by Plastilite, Inc. Either a cardboard or plastic outer

 shell is available, and either a styrofoam or special insulating